hs105/CarND-MPC-Project/README.md

 ### Preprocessing data

-After receiving waypoints, I transfered those points to the vehicle coordinate system.
+After receiving waypoints, I transferred those points to the vehicle coordinate system.
 Also, the predicted trajectory were sent to the simulator to overlay on the screen.

 ### Account for latency